ryanoasis/vim-devicons/readme.md

 ## FAQ / Troubleshooting

 * It isn't working
-  * Are you using the patched font provided in the separate repo ([nerd-fonts]) or are you patching your own?
+  * Are you using the patched font provided in the separate repo ([Nerd Fonts]) or are you patching your own?
   * _NOTE:_ if running vim and no font set it will default to the terminal font that is set
   * check what the vim/gvim font is set to, from ex mode: